lightbend/kalix-jvm-sdk/samples/java-protobuf-customer-registry-views-quickstart/README.md

-# Quickstart project: Customer Registry with Views
+# Customer Registry with Views

 ## Designing